AST SpaceMobile: Transforming How the World Connects

 Addressable Market

 Even in 2025, billions of people around the world have no or limited mobile internet access.
-Among a global population of 8.2 billion, 5.8 billion unique cellular subscribers move in and out of basic and broadband wireless coverage daily while more than 3.4 billion people are unable to access cellular broadband.
+Among a global population of 8.2 billion, 5.8 billion unique cellular subscribers move in and out of basic and broadband wireless coverage daily, while more than 3.4 billion people are unable to access cellular broadband.
 Of these, 3 billion have a usage gap and 400 million have no cell coverage.

 In fact, ~90% of the Earth’s surface has no cell coverage whatsoever.2 Even in covered areas, there are millions of dead zones and grey zones in existing terrestrial networks.
-AST plans to eliminate these gaps by providing an overlay or supplemental broadband service mobile subscribers can opt into through their MNO’s domestic service plans—resulting in broadband coverage for the unconnected billions.
+AST plans to eliminate these gaps by providing an overlay or supplemental broadband service that mobile subscribers can opt into through their MNO’s domestic service plans—resulting in broadband coverage for the unconnected billions.

 AST’s Vision and Growing List of Partners

-AST plans to eliminate connectivity gaps by launching a constellation of 248 satellites into low earth orbit—between 320-450 miles above the earth—over the next five years.
+AST plans to eliminate connectivity gaps by launching a constellation of 248 satellites into low earth orbit— between 320-450 miles above the earth—over the next five years.
 Seven years in development, these BlueBird satellites use a novel design, internally developed software and custom hardware that is then spliced into the wireless operators’ “core” network through a partnership with Nokia.
 This technique allows the cell phone to see a virtual cell tower broadcasting on the carriers’ existing terrestrial spectrum.

 A Growing List of Wireless Carrier Partners